Exceptional Talent Visa (Application Guide)

 For employers, the Global Talent route is attractive since it does not require the individual to be sponsored in order for a visa to be secured.
 It is also open to both established talent as well as those who can evidence promise, enabling organisations to address talent needs across both ends of the experience spectrum.

-Below we provide a guide to applying for a Global Talent Visa, from who is eligible to how to submit an application.
+In this guide, we explain the key details about applying for a Global Talent Visa, from who is eligible to how to submit an application.

 The Global Talent Visa was launched in February 2020, and is essentially an enhanced version of the Exceptional Talent Visa, as previously set out under Tier 1 of the UK’s points based system.